DETAILED ACTION

 Step 2A Prong 1:

 Claim 1, The limitation of “generating a plurality of fracture skeletons from the first input data and the second input data” as drafted, is a process that, but for the recitation of generic computing components, under its broadest reasonable interpretation (BRI) in light of specification, covers performance of the limitation in the human mind.
-For example, a person is capable of reviewing a plurality of fracture properties in a fracture network of a subterranean formation associated with a wellbore operation, where the fracture properties include aperture, permeability, and porosity, together with a plurality of point sets representing fracture geometry of the fracture network, and mentally identifying, organizing, or sketching simplified structural centerlines (i.e., fracture skeletons) that represent how fractures extend, intersect, or connected based on the spatial arrangement of the point sets and the associated fracture properties (The courts consider a mental process (thinking) that "can be performed in the human mind, or by a human using a pen and paper" to be an abstract idea.
-CyberSource Corp. v.
-Retail Decisions, Inc., 654 F.3d 1366, 1372, 99 USPQ2d 1690, 1695 (Fed.
+For example, a person is capable of reviewing a plurality of fracture properties in a fracture network of a subterranean formation associated with a wellbore operation, together with a plurality of point sets representing fracture geometry of the fracture network, and mentally evaluating, organizing, or sketching simplified structural centerlines or polylines, i.e., fracture skeletons, representing how fractures extend, intersect, or connected based on the spatial arrangement of the point sets and the associated fracture properties.
+The steps include observation, evaluation, judgment, and reasoning processes that can be performed mentally or with the aid of pen and paper.
+The courts consider a mental process (thinking) that "can be performed in the human mind, or by a human using a pen and paper" to be an abstract idea.
+CyberSource Corp.
+V. Retail Decisions, Inc., 654 F.3d 1366, 1372, 99 USPQ2d 1690, 1695 (Fed.
 Cir.
-2011).).
+2011); MPEP 2106.04(a)(2)(III).
+Examiner note: the limitation is recited at high level of generality and does not require any particular algorithm for generating the fracture skeletons, any minimum number of point sets or fracture skeletons beyond a plurality, any particular model resolution, or any computer specific technique that would prevent a person from practically performing the recited generating step mentally or with the aid of pen and paper.

-Claim 1, The limitations of “modeling, …, a first karst feature of a karst formation based on the plurality of fracture skeletons, the first karst modeling operation comprising modeling the first karst feature using a primitive object …, the first karst modeling operation comprising:
+Claim 1, The limitations of “modeling, using a first karst modeling operation, a first karst feature of a karst formation based on the plurality of fracture skeletons, the first karst modeling operation comprising modeling the first karst feature using a primitive object via a stochastic, object-based modeling operation, the first karst modeling operation comprising:

 simulating the primitive object using the plurality of object parameters; and

 using the primitive object as a plurality of distributed point sets to surround the plurality of fracture skeletons to represent the first karst feature of the karst formation” as drafted, is a process that, but for the recitation of generic computing components, under its broadest reasonable interpretation (BRI) in light of specification, covers performance of the limitation in the human mind.
-For example, a person is capable of reviewing constructed or sketched fracture skeleton representations, selecting or determining object parameters such as size and axis lengths, mentally forming or sketching a primitive geometric shape (e.g., an ellipsoid or cylinder) based on the parameters, and arranging or positioning the primitive shape relative to the fracture Skeltons to represent a karst feature of the formation (The courts consider a mental process (thinking) that "can be performed in the human mind, or by a human using a pen and paper" to be an abstract idea.
-CyberSource Corp. v.
-Retail Decisions, Inc., 654 F.3d 1366, 1372, 99 USPQ2d 1690, 1695 (Fed.
+For example, a person is capable of reviewing constructed or sketched fracture skeleton representations, selecting or considering object parameters including size and axis lengths, mentally forming or sketching a primitive geometric object (e.g., an ellipsoid or cylinder) based on the parameters, and arranging points representing the primitive object around the fracture skeleton representations to represent the first karst feature of the karst formation.
+The steps include observation, evaluation, judgment, and reasoning processes that can be performed mentally or with the aid of pen and paper.
+The courts consider a mental process (thinking) that "can be performed in the human mind, or by a human using a pen and paper" to be an abstract idea.
+CyberSource Corp.
+V. Retail Decisions, Inc., 654 F.3d 1366, 1372, 99 USPQ2d 1690, 1695 (Fed.
 Cir.
-2011).).
-Examiner note: Under BRI, the recited “receiving” of object parameters broadly encompasses considering or identifying geometric characteristics.
-The recited “simulating” broadly encompassed constructing or defining a geometric shape based on the parameters.
-The recited “using the primitive object …to surround the plurality of fracture skeletons” broadly encompasses arranging or positioning that geometric shape relative to previously generated fracture skeletons.
-The limitations do not require any specific algorithm, numerical technique, specialized hardware, or unconventional computer architecture that would preclude performance of the recited steps in the human mind.
+2011); MPEP 2106.04(a)(2)(III).
+Examiner note: Under BRI, the recited “object parameters” broadly encompasses considering or identifying geometric characteristics.
+The recited “simulating” broadly encompassed mentally forming or sketching a primitive geometric shape based on the parameters.
+The recited “using the primitive object …to surround the plurality of fracture skeletons” broadly encompasses mentally arranging or sketching point representing the primitive object around the generated fracture skeleton representations.
+Further, The limitations are recited at a high level of generality and do not require a particular point cloud processing, three dimensional computer rendering, a particular geometric modeling technique, a specified model resolution or data volume, or specialized computing hardware that would prevent a person from practically performing the recited modeling step mentally or with the aid of pen and paper.

-Claim 1, The limitations of “modeling, …, a second karst feature of the karst formation based on the plurality of fracture skeletons, the second karst modeling operation comprising modeling the second karst feature by using a plurality of cross-sections …, the second karst modeling operation comprising:
+Claim 1, The limitations of “modeling, using a second karst modeling operation, a second karst feature of the karst formation based on the plurality of fracture skeletons, the second karst modeling operation comprising modeling the second karst feature by using a plurality of cross-sections via the stochastic, object-based modeling operation, the second karst modeling operation comprising:

 simulating the plurality of cross-sections for the plurality of fracture skeletons based on the plurality of fracture properties at each skeleton vertex in the plurality of fracture skeletons;